 During the late morning hours of November 17, 2017, the Director of Nursing/Abuse Coordinator “was notified of an allegation of abuse with [the Administrator] being the alleged abuser.”
 Just after noon through 3:40 PM, the Administrator “remained in the facility in contact with residents.”

 At 11:19 AM that morning, the Director told the investigators that “I have not had a chance to talk to [the Administrator] because she is busy.”
 By 12:22 PM, the Director stated: “I have talked to [the Administrator], and she said she has never said to any resident that they cannot leave.”

 The Director stated at 3:45 PM that day that “well, today was so busy that [the Administrator] just could not leave.
 She was too busy and hectic and [the Administrator] said she did not do anything.”

 Do you suspect your loved one was the victim of abuse, mistreatment or neglect while a resident at Alhambra Care Center?
 If so, contact Illinois nursing home abuse and neglect attorneys at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Alhambra.
+Our network of attorneys fights aggressively on behalf of Madison County victims of mistreatment living in long-term facilities including nursing homes in Alhambra.
 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.

 We accept every case involving nursing home neglect, wrongful death, or personal injury through a contingency fee agreement.
 This arrangement will postpone the need to make a payment for our legal services until after our attorneys have resolved your case through a jury trial award or negotiated out of court settlement.